-But the first part (under which a contract cannot confer rights on anyone except a party to it) has been subject of much criticism.
+But the first part (under which a contract cannot confer rights on anyone except a party to it) has been subjected to much criticism.

 In Tweddle v.
-Atkinson, the Court acknowledged the existence of contrary authorities but held that the doctrine of privity of the contract meant that third-party beneficiary could not enforce against the promisor the promise that the promisor had made to the promisee.
+Atkinson, the Court acknowledged the existence of contrary authorities, but held that the doctrine of privity of contract meant that third party beneficiary could not enforce against the promisor the promise that the promisor had made to the promisee.

 The rule was affirmed in Dunlop Pneumatic Tyre Co.
 Ltd. v.
 Selfridge & Co.
 Ltd where it was accepted that it was a fundamental principle of law that only a party to a contract who had provided consideration could sue on it.

 Exceptions to Application of Principle

 If a third party gets a benefit under a contract, it does not have the right to go against the parties to the contract beyond its entitlement to a benefit.
 An example of this occurs when a manufacturer sells a product to a distributor and the distributor sells the product to a retailer.

 The retailer then sells the product to a consumer.
 There is no privity of contract between the manufacturer and the consumer.

 But the parties can exercise a different form of action e.g. “Donoghue v.
 Stevenson” – here a friend of Ms. Donoghue bought her a bottle of ginger beer, which was defective.
 Specifically, the ginger beer contained the partially decomposed remains of a snail.